California Prune Industry Standing Together

 Safety Tips in English and Spanish

-As harvest intensifies throughout the state, the California Department of Public Health is offering new public education resources, specifically with the needs of the farmworker community in mind.
+Throughout the state, the California Department of Public Health is offering new public education resources, specifically with the needs of the farmworker community in mind.
 The materials are available in both Spanish and English versions and are ready for download and distribution below.

 Financial Relief Updates